Maruf-Ahmed76/firebase-admin-id-token-verify/README.md

-## Edit model/firebaseConfig.js with your own firebase config info
+## Replace your own serviceAccountKey with 'key/serviceAccountKey.json'